- For years John Appleby provided information about HANA to the market.

 Furthermore, Appleby’s production of articles dipped sharply after 2015.
 However, we did not draw a correlation to the Mindtree acquisition until after we completed the Appleby Accuracy Checker, and check the date of the Mindtree acquisition.

-It now appears that Appleby was making a particular effort to exaggerate HANA prior to the Mindtree acquisition, with his prominent articles tailing off after mid-2015.
-Being an insider he would have had knowledge of the negotiations with Mindtree (and perhaps other potential buyers) many months before the acquisition was announced.
+It now appears that Appleby was making a particular effort to exaggerate HANA before the Mindtree acquisition, with his prominent articles tailing off after mid-2015.
+Being an insider, he would have knew about the negotiations with Mindtree (and perhaps other potential buyers) many months before the acquisition was announced.
 By exaggerating HANA and Bluefin Solutions’ involvement in HANA projects, Appleby would have considerably increased the price of the buyout and thus his compensation.
-In financial manipulation, pushing up the price of an asset that you know will decline after you sell it is called “pump and dump.”
+In financial manipulation, pushing up the cost of an asset that you know will decline after you sell it is called “pump and dump.”
 And it looks like this is what Appleby did with Bluefin Solutions.

 Appleby’s Departure from Bluefin Solutions

 Appleby convinced the world how great Bluefin Solutions’ HANA practice was, that he led.
 Yet after the acquisition, Appleby leaves Bluefin Solutions along with other founders.
 Why?
 To us, it seems quite likely that post-acquisition, Mindtree found out the truth about Bluefin Solutions’ HANA practice.
 And recall that Bluefin Solutions was also being sold on “explosive” growth in HANA.
 So Mindtree was buying the future.
 This was a future that never materialized.